Flower Of The East

 You can’t go wrong on this magical island.
 With a charter boat, kayak, or paddleboard, amazing photo ops can be found around every rocky corner.
 Ditch the itinerary, awaken to the moment, and follow your heart to a photo op that’s all your own!

-Nestled in an olive orchard ten minutes from Zakynthos Town, this five-star resort boasts 93 guest suites and three gourmet restaurants and is ten minutes on foot from Tsilivi Beach—the perfect place to relax in splendor and the perfect jumping-off point for any Zakynthos adventure.
+Nestled in an olive orchard ten minutes from Zante Town, this five-star luxury Zakynthos resort boasts 93 guest suites and three gourmet restaurants and is ten minutes on foot from Tsilivi Beach—the perfect place to relax in splendor and the perfect jumping-off point for any Zakynthos adventure.

 We spent one night here, and it was definitely a highlight of the trip.
 That being said, I’m glad we didn’t stay there any longer or I may have never wanted to leave and explore the island!